paulpham157/cyberdesk/README.md

 To quickly get started with building your own computer-use agents using Cyberdesk's infra, head on over to [docs.cyberdesk.io](https://docs.cyberdesk.io/docs/quickstart).
 To mess around with the interactive demo checkout out [cyberdesk.io](https://www.cyberdesk.io).

-If you'd like to run the actual project locally, proceed with the rest of this README.
+If you'd like to run the actual project locally, proceed with the rest of this README (work in progress, contact a team member for a personal 1-1 walkthrough of how to self host the project).

 ## Prerequisites